That1GuyShaq/Msc-Web-Design-and-Development/README.md

 ```bash
 npm run build
 ```
-- Serve the Laravel backend:
+- Serve the Laravel backend in a new terminal:
 ```bash
 php artisan serve
 ```